-The term "ETSI MEC" or "ETSI ISG MEC" refers to a standards body developing a set of API specifications for MEC and is mentioned in this paper explicitly as "ETSI MEC".
+The terms "ETSI MEC" and "ETSI ISG MEC" refer to a standards body developing a set of API specifications for MEC and is mentioned in this paper explicitly as "ETSI MEC".
 Such mentions do not imply compliance to the full specifications developed by ETSI MEC.

-The intended audience is mobile network operators, cloud service providers, mobile network equipment vendors, edge and service vendors, and system integrators.
+The intended audience of this white paper includes mobile network operators, cloud service providers, mobile network equipment vendors, edge and service vendors, and system integrators.

-2 Background
+2 Business Background

+Convergence of edge clouds and 5G networks will soon be a reality.
 Partnership announcements between Telcos and cloud service providers are in the news.
 Globally there are over 200 operators and a dozen webscalers with a wide range of capabilities and objectives.
 A one-size-fits-all edge partnership model is very unlikely.
-What could be common functions required to make these partnerships go smoothly?
+It is important to identify common functions that will accelerate partnership models, leveraging strengths from both sides: ubiquitous computing and application support and access network support.

-The 5G MEC concept is not new, but deployment has been waiting for 5G network deployment.
-Application vendors are exploring MEC ideas but remain reluctant to move to production.
+The 5G MEC concept is not new, but widespread adoption has been waiting for 5G network deployment.
+Along with partnership agreements between cloud and network owners, we see a migration of applications from cloud to MEC proceeding in parallel.
+Application vendors are exploring MEC ideas but remain reluctant to move to production, out of concern for deployment roadmaps of edge clouds.

-Meanwhile cloud service providers have advanced significantly in building a global network connecting their data centers around the world.
-Extension to mobile edges is a natural next step.
+Meanwhile, webscalers have advanced significantly in building a global network interconnecting their data centers around the world.
+Extension to mobile edge clouds is a natural next step.
 Ongoing efforts include Google Fi and Facebook's TIP project.
-However, they face barriers not only in spectrum, but also a massive, complex physical RAN network which has a high entry threshold.
+However, they face barriers of spectrum availability, as well as a high entry threshold for deploying massive, complex access networks.

 Telco partnerships point the way forward.
 Revenue producing applications are already running in the cloud.
 Public cloud service providers have accumulated ample experience in supporting applications from development to deployment and operations, and some have already released edge stacks for non-mobile edge solutions.
-For example, AWS has IoT edge and Microsoft has their Azure edge stack.
-No wheels need to be reinvented on those infrastructure platforms.
-The focus can be narrowed to telco network and cloud interfaces.
+For example, AWS has IoT Edge and Microsoft has their Azure Edge stack.
+No wheels need to be reinvented in cloud infrastructure.
+The gap is between telco networks and cloud interfaces.